awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Version and Feature Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport"></a>

+You can specify any currently supported Microsoft SQL Server version when creating a new DB instance\.
+You can specify the Microsoft SQL Server major version \(such as Microsoft SQL Server 14\.00\), and any supported minor version for the specified major version\.
+If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
+If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version you have specified\.
+To see a list of supported versions, as well as defaults for newly created DB instances, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.

 ### Microsoft SQL Server 2017 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2017"></a>

 Amazon RDS supports the following versions of SQL Server 2017: